sybrenjansen/mpire/docs/usage/map.rst

     main()

-We use ``worker_id + 1`` here because the worker IDs start at zero, and we reserve position 0 for the progress bar of the main WorkerPool.
+We use ``worker_id + 1`` here because the worker IDs start at zero, and we reserve position 0 for the progress bar of the main WorkerPool (which is the default).

 .. note::

-    Unfortunately, starting a ``tqdm`` progress bar from a child process in a Jupyter/IPython notebook doesn't seem to work.
-You'll get ``WARNING: attempted to send message from fork`` messages from the IPython kernel.
-You can use the MPIRE dashboard instead.
+    Unfortunately, multiple ``tqdm`` progress bars from child processes don't play that nicely within a Jupyter/IPython notebook session.
+It'll work but you'll get some additional new lines in your output and it could be that your main progress bar won't update as you would expect.
+Note that you can always use the MPIRE dashboard.

 .. _tqdm: https://pypi.python.org/pypi/tqdm